Flag of Scania

-While the banner only represents Scania, some southern Swedish historians and other authorities assert that the cross flag represents the entire former Eastern Denmark (Skåneland), which is not just Scania but also Blekinge and Halland.
+While the banner only represents Scania, some assert that the cross flag represents the entire Skåneland, which is not just Scania but also Blekinge and Halland.
 The flag is sometimes seen also in Blekinge, but rarely in Halland.

 The cross flag is used by the Region when the council is in session, alongside the Swedish national flag, the European Union flag and the council's own banner, so it's officially used.